Argentina Data Privacy

 Where will customer content be stored?

-AWS data centers are built in clusters in various locations around the world.
-We refer to each of our data center clusters in a given location as a "Region."
+AWS data centers are built in clusters in various countries around the world.
+We refer to each of our data center clusters in a given country as a "Region."

 AWS customers choose the AWS Region(s) where their content will be stored.
 This allows customers with specific geographic requirements to establish environments in the location(s) of their choice.